 Expenses which do not qualify are loss on sale of the previous residence and architect's fees for design of or alterations to a new residence.

 PUBLIC

 BENEFIT ORGANISATIONS

-An organisation will qualify as a Public Benefit Organisation (PBO) if it carries out one or more public benefit activities in a non-profit manner substantially in South Africa, A public benefit activity includes the activities as set out in the Ninth Schedule to the Act, as well as activities approved by the Minister of Finance in the Gazette.
+An organisation qualifies as a PBO if it carries out public benefit activities in a non-profit manner substantially in South Africa.